 - The workshops must be delivered by a registered presenter - if you don’t have one to deliver the course, when you return the form just leave the presenter information blank, and you will be sent a list of presenters in your area to contact.

 - Once the course is registered, the presenter will receive the course PowerPoint and course leader notes.
 They will also receive a candidate workbook and certificate to print out for the required number of delegates.
 There will also be an evaluation form and registration form which must be completed and sent back to The ASA by the presenter after they have delivered the course.

 As the organising club of a Team Manager course you would be responsible for the cost of the venue hire (if applicable), and the travel expenses of the tutor, but there are no other costs associated with running or attending the training.

 Becoming a Team Manager Presenter

 If you are interested in delivering the Team Manager modules and training up the next generation of Team Managers, you can deliver your own courses as long as you are registered as an official Team Manager Presenter.
-To do this you must meet the following criteria:

 - Click here to download the presenter specification for Module 1